 Tip 3: Make interactive high-quality courses.

-To learn more about engaging eLearning content, see this complete guide about how to create online courses.
+To learn more about engaging content, see this complete guide about how to create eLearning courses.

 Tool requirement: An authoring toolkit for creating courses.